Is Trump actually getting arrested this week? Here's what we know

 The House leader tweeted later on Saturday that he was asking House committees to "investigate if federal funds are being used to subvert our democracy by interfering in elections with politically motivated prosecutions."

-House Judiciary Chairman Jim Jordan, R-Ohio, headed that call, issuing a letter to Bragg on Monday calling for all "communications, documents and testimony" relating to the Trump investigation.
+House Judiciary Chairman Jim Jordan, R-Ohio, heeded that call, issuing a letter to Bragg on Monday calling for all "communications, documents and testimony" relating to the Trump investigation.

 Could Trump still run for president?